Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Experimental Evaluation

 \subsection{Effect of Ground-Truth Personality Traits for SER}

 In this study, we explored three approaches to integrate personality information with acoustic features for enhancing SER.
 The first method, Concat, involves conditioning personality features through a linear layer and concatenating them with acoustic features.
 The second method, CA, employs a cross-attention mechanism to combine personality and acoustic features, facilitating effective interactions between the two modalities.
 The third method, TICN-CA, incorporates TICN to model the temporal dynamics of personality traits, which are then integrated with acoustic features via cross-attention (CA).
 We compare the proposed approaches with baseline model that uses only speech input.
-The results are presented in Table~\ref{tab:groundtruth}.
+The results are presented in Table \ref{tab:groundtruth}.

 We observe that concatenating acoustic features with personality embeddings significantly improved valence recognition, particularly when incorporating features learned from OP and AG.
 This aligns with the correlation analysis, where OP and AG exhibited the strongest correlations with valence.
 CA facilitates more effective interactions between personality and acoustic features, leading to noticeable improvements.
 The proposed TICN captures the temporal dynamics of personality traits' effects on emotional expression, thereby significantly improving valence recognition.
 According to Table \ref{tab:groundtruth}, the best performance was achieved by using TICN to project all five traits collectively, which were then combined with acoustic features via cross-attention.
 This approach yielded a CCC of 0.791 for valence recognition.
+The proposed model introduces only a few additional linear layers, one Transformer block, and a cross-attention mechanism, resulting in a relatively small parameter increase of about 12.1\% (106.8M vs. 95.4M in the baseline).
 These findings suggest that integrating all personality traits provides a more robust improvement in valence recognition compared to utilizing any single trait individually.
 However, improvements in arousal recognition remained limited across all personality traits, indicating that personality information show more influential impact in valence rather than arousal in emotional expressions.

 Fig. \ref{fig:gtfig} shows Hexbin density plots for valence recognition, where darker hexagons indicate higher prediction density.
 Since sample sizes differ across valence labels, density comparisons should be made vertically along the true-label axis.
 For example, in plot (a), although samples at the lowest valence appear lighter overall than middle valence samples, they have darker hexagons closer to the diagonal (perfect prediction, shown in red).
 In contrast, samples with middle valence labels (around 3) show a relatively even vertical distribution, indicating poorer prediction accuracy.
 The TICN-CA approach (c) clearly provides better predictions than the concatenation model (a).
 Its regression line aligns more closely with the diagonal, and its data points are more densely clustered near the ideal prediction line compared to both (a) and (b).
 Notably, TICN-CA shows improved prediction clusters for valence values between 2 and 3, a range typically challenging for valence recognition systems, representing a significant advancement over the baseline model (a).